Department of Labor Logo United States Department of Labor

 The Employment Cost Index (ECI) measures the change in the cost of labor, free from the influence

-coverage, methods, nonresponse adjustment, and imputation see National Compensation Measures
+methods, nonresponse adjustment, and imputation, see National Compensation Measures Handbook of Methods

 Sample size

 government establishments that provided data at the initial interview.
-Beginning December 2021, an
+From December 2021 to September

-additional (fourth) private industry sample is used in estimation to mitigate the impact of
+2023, an additional (fourth) private industry sample was used in estimation to mitigate the impact of

 decreasing response rates.